lihuang3/ur5_ROS-Gazebo/README.md

-Implementation of UR5 pick and place in ROS-Gazebo with a USB cam and vacuum grippers.
+### Implementation of UR5 pick and place in ROS-Gazebo with a USB cam and vacuum grippers.
+- Video demos

 [`Simulation video`](https://youtu.be/Yj5DEocFa48)
 [`Hardware video`](https://youtu.be/FAYPbAhYoXw)

+- Hardware implementations

 [`Hardware implementation in UR3`](https://github.com/lihuang3/ur3_ROS-hardware.git)

+- Update
+Based on feebacks from the community, we have made several key changes to this repository on 09/16/2018.
+Please update your code in case you have trouble to reproduce the results.

 #### How to use this repository
 - This project was tested in Ubuntu 16.04 with ROS kinetic.
 - Make sure you have installed Python2.7 and some useful libraries/packages, such as Numpy, cv2, etc.
 - Install ROS kinetic, Gazebo, universal robot, Moveit, RViz.
-- Assuming your universal robot workspace is named as `ur_ws`,
+- Assuming your universal robot workspace is named as `ur_ws`, download the repository to `ur_ws/src/`
   ```
   $ cd ur_ws/src
   $ git clone https://github.com/lihuang3/ur5_ROS-Gazebo.git